spotlightpa/poor-richard/content/news/2021-09-15-SPLSUBPOENAS16.md

 Even so, Republicans at Wednesday’s hearing avoided calling their investigation an “audit,” and voiced several times their intention to look for voter fraud, not to overturn the 2020 election.
 Republicans, who control the House of Representatives, are not participating in the investigation and have said they’re not interested in auditing any past elections.

-House Majority Leader Kerry Benninghoff (R., Centre) on Wednesday said his caucus is focused on passing election reform based on bipartisan recommendations from county elections officials.
+House Majority Leader Kerry Benninghoff (R., Centre) on Wednesday said his caucus is focused on passing election reform, including bipartisan recommendations from county elections officials.

 Democrats, including those in Gov. Tom Wolf’s administration, have blasted the GOP’s election inquiry as a partisan and baseless attack on the legitimate outcome of the 2020 election.
 In a statement minutes after the vote, Wolf called the investigation a capitulation to former President Donald Trump’s “conspiracy theories about the 2020 election,” and a thinly-veiled effort to undermine the state’s election system.

 “Senate Republicans would rather cater to the fringe elements of their party who still are perpetuating the Big Lie rather than focus on issues that affect Pennsylvanians’ lives,” Wolf said.
 “Election security is not a game and should not be treated with such carelessness.”

 The committee’s Democratic senators were also harshly critical of the vote.
-Under the bright lights of the hearing room, Democrats peppered Dush with questions, many of them centering around the panel’s authority to issue subpoenas and the GOP’s efforts to find and vet a private company.
+Under the bright lights of the hearing room, Democrats peppered Dush with questions, many of them centering around the panel’s authority to issue the subpoena and the GOP’s efforts to find and vet a private company.
 Dush largely sidestepped or refused to answer, at times suspending the hearing to argue in whispers off-mic.

 “You are incapable right now today to tell the members of this committee and the public who will have access to that information … and whether that information will be made public,” said Sen. Steve Santarsiero (D., Bucks).